ZYSF/SimpleEmbeddablePracticalForthLikeSystemForC/README.md

 # SimpleEmbeddablePracticalForthLikeSystemForC
 Like it says on the box.
 No frills.

+**Still under development.
+Not thoroughly tested!**

+## Features

+* Supports simple reverse-polish stack-based operations, e.g. `1 1 +` would result in `2` being pushed to the stack
+* Supports defining named words for complex behaviour (but requires some support to add new words to the dictionary from within the system, i.e. there's no built-in function for that exposed within the VM but it's easily accessible from within native calls or elsewhere in the host application)
+* Suitable for use in real-time applications (each interpreter step is of bounded complexity, there is no instruction that e.g. copies a whole array or searches a whole list, so a host program can easily run embedded programs in short bursts while still checking sensors and such regularly without ever skipping a beat - and importantly without relying on harder-to-debug interrupt setups)
+* Implemented entirely in a C header for easy embedding in portable/native applications (a very simple example is given in main.c)
+* Only defines static/inline functions (so a host application can include multiple versions or configurations of the VM without them conflicting, provided they're used in different modules of the host application)
+* Programs within the VM are entirely encapsulated within a single array, the VM doesn't require any dynamic memory allocations or other complex interactions with the host environment
+* Easy to pause/resume/load/save programs (as easy as copying or reading/writing an array of integers)
+* Has a built-in assembler accessible to the host program, can compile interactively for a read-eval-print loop or compile in batches to run later (the assembler function just assembles one word at a time in any case)
+* Doesn't have any built-in I/O operations, allowing the whole I/O system to be controlled by the host program

 ## Why FORTH?

 I was experimenting with C and Java style systems for embedded development but they are just not practical enough.